ojaha065/PiShockForMC/README.md

 **This is a client-side mod.
 It works in multiplayer too but should be installed and configured client-side only.**

-## :information_source: Important info about PiShock firmware V3
+> [!IMPORTANT]
-If you have updated your PiShock firmware to V3 (beta), you must use version 1.1.2.0 or later of the mod.
+> If you have updated your PiShock firmware to V3 (beta), you must use version 1.1.2.0 or later of the mod.

 ## Supported Minecraft/Minecraft Forge versions
 ### Fully supported (Use the latest version)